brajeshwar/brajeshwar.github.io/_posts/2012/2012-06-18-adobe-creative-suite-6-new-face-creativity.md

----
-layout: post
-title: Adobe Creative Suite 6 - the new face of creativity
+# Adobe Creative Suite 6 - the new face of creativity
----

 Adobe recently released its latest version of Creative Suite - Adobe Creative Suite 6, introducing a slew of features and enhancement to their software line-ups.